d0rb/RustTLSX/README.md

 let response = client.get("https://slow-api.example.com")?;
 ```

-## How It Works
+## How It Works ⚙️

 Uses runtime dynamic loading instead of static linking.
-Loads the TLS library when you call it, calls functions via FFI, cleans up automatically.
-Simple enough.
+Loads the TLS library DLL when you call it, calls functions via FFI, cleans up automatically.
+Simple enough. 🔌

-The library handles all the complex TLS stuff - cipher ordering, extension ordering, HTTP/2 settings - everything that makes your fingerprint look real.
+The library handles all the complex TLS stuff - cipher ordering, extension ordering, HTTP/2 settings - everything that makes your fingerprint look real. 🎭

 **Why FFI instead of pure Rust?** Because getting browser fingerprints right is hard.
 Really hard.
 Years of work have gone into the underlying library.
 Writing this from scratch in Rust would take forever and probably still wouldn't work as well.
-So we use FFI - best of both worlds.
+So we use FFI - best of both worlds. 🚀

-## Examples
+## Examples 📚

-### Basic GET
+### Basic GET ✅

 ```rust
 use rust_tlsx::{TlsClient, BrowserProfile};